Yastrid Is Your No.1 Cog Threads Manufacturer

 As said above, the number one absorbable cog thread is made up of Polydioxanone, which in the past was used for surgical stitches and most commonly used in HIKO nose thread lift.

-Just remember: Cog thread is highly safe but choosing a good quality FDA-approved thread with a longer lifetime is exceptionally beneficial.
+Remember: Cog thread is highly safe but choosing a good quality FDA-approved thread with a longer lifetime is exceptionally beneficial.

 *Yastrid cog threads are FDA approved and highly safe to use.